vickmuir/vpc-on-classic-block-storage/block_storage_is_faq.md

 ## When can I delete a block storage data volume?
 {: faq}

 You can delete a block storage data volume only when it's not attached to a virtual server instance.
 [Detach the volume](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-managing-block-storage#detach) before deleting it.
-Boot volumes are detached and deleted when the VSI is deleted.
+Boot volumes are detached and deleted when the instance is deleted.

 ## What happens to my data when I delete a block storage data volume?
 {: faq}